icatproject-contrib/puppet-icat/README.md

 provisioned by Puppet could also be used to automate full end-to-end testing of ICAT itself.

-**NOTE: This is a work in progress and as such provisioning actual ICAT deployments in production with this module is not currently possible.
-It is, however, certainly a goal of the project.**

 ## Usage Example

 The following manifest installs a local MySQL database, Java and GlassFish, creates an `icat` GlassFish domain, and then installs several ICAT components: